Robert Thieme: 1988 U.S. presidential election

 In the 1988 presidential campaign, vice presidential candidate Dan Quayle, though a practicing Presbyterian, was reported to have listened to Thieme's tapes with his father-in-law.

 The Associated Press wrote that Thieme was "a fundamentalist preacher who routinely attacks unions, feminists and homosexuals. ...[Who] is known for his unorthodox biblical interpretations and his attack on liberals, welfare recipients and others."
 The New York Times referred to Thieme as "notable for his pulpit attacks on 'do-gooders and liberals,' 'power-mad labor,' welfare recipients, homosexuals, gun controllers, rock music, feminists and the 'satanic' United Nations."
 The titles of Thieme's tapes were also featured in stories questioning Quayle's adherence to such beliefs, including "Slave Market of Sin", "Satanic Plot No. 1", and "Scar Tissue of the Soul".
 The Times reported that Quayle's own parents also listened to Thieme tapes and even attended his conferences.
 The coverage upset Quayle's wife Marilyn who defended the listening of the tapes and defended Thieme's religious interpretations.
 Quayle for his part held that he knew little of Thieme's views, pointing out that it was his wife who grew up listening to the tapes.
 He pointed out that his children have "never heard a Thieme tape.
 That's not part of our life."

 The media focus on Thieme and Quayle led to a critical interview piece titled The Private Ministry of Colonel Thieme (Marilyn Quayle’s Theologian) by Garry Wills.
 It appeared in October 1989's first issue of the short-lived Wigwag magazine edited by Alexander Kaplen.
 Wills would go on to discuss Thieme in further detail in his 1990 book Under God: Religion and American Politics.

-Thieme III asserted that the press's reporting on the subject was a smear campaign.
+R. B. Thieme III asserted that the press's reporting on the subject was a smear campaign typical of an election season.